expo/gatsby-typegen-remark-expo-autolink/README.md

-# gatsby-typegen-remark-exponent-autolink
+# gatsby-typegen-remark-expo-autolink

 Adds Github-style links to `MarkdownRemark` headers and list items.

 ## Install

-`npm install --save gatsby-typegen-remark-exponent-autolink`
+`npm install --save gatsby-typegen-remark-expo-autolink`

 ## How to use